TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-4-0.md

 How should I declare the types for `VirtualOuterComponent` and `VirtualInnerComponent`?

 It should be easy.
-I've done it before when declaring a type for the item component.
+I've done it before when declaring a type for the child item component.
 We define a type that represents the basic properties that need to be passed to the `div`.
 Then wrap that with `React.ComponentType` to declare a type for a React user defined component that accepts the required props.

 ```
 export interface VirtualInnerProps {